DuyNguyen1879/spoofing-and-phishing-alert-zimlet/README.md

 Now we can deploy the generated tk_barrydegraaff_sa_alert.zip as any other zimlet.

-Otherwise you can fetch an already built zip file from our [spoofing-and-phishing-alert-zimlet releases](https://github.com/Zimbra-Community/spoofing-and-phishing-alert-zimlet/releases).

 Please check the *Do a learning period* section below too for a development deploy mode.